-1 TOD: Transit Oriented Development
+&lt;sup>3 TOD: Transit Oriented Development

 Projected impacts

 The impact projections presented in this section should be read considering the prospect of a significant population increase.
 With an estimated population of 408,000 in 2020 and an urbanisation rate of 4,4% averaged over recent years, the population will reach 627,574 inhabitants in 2030, following the current trend.